 The 10 percent additional tax applies only to the taxable portion of the withdrawal, which you can determine using either the General Rule, if your annuity is nonqualified, or the Simplified Method, if your annuity is qualified.

-This section of the tax code includes exceptions specific to certain types of annuity contracts, annuity start dates and withdrawals for certain major disasters — including, among others, Hurricane Harvey, Hurricane Irma and the California wildfires in 2017 — so talk to a tax professional if you have questions about the tax consequences of early withdrawals from your annuity.
+This section of the tax code includes exceptions specific to certain types of annuity contracts, annuity start dates and withdrawals for certain major disasters — including, among others, Hurricane Harvey, Hurricane Irma, Hurricane Maria and the California wildfires in 2017 — so talk to a tax professional if you have questions about the tax consequences of early withdrawals from your annuity.